KaitlynKeil/ThinkStats2/code/reports/report2.md

 These results could suggest that an outside influence interferring is one of the primary causes of treatment, such as parents with a minor, or a judge for a DUI.

 However, there are a few issues as well.
 The first is with the percentage.
 Unfortunately, only those reporting alcohol problems within the past year were recorded.
 This percentage, therefore, is likely higher, as those who have undergone treatment and overcome their dependency or abuse are not represented.
 Also not captured in the survival curves is anyone who had an alcohol problem, but overcame it without the assistance of treatment.
+Finally, the curves are generated with a resampling of ages for those who did not respond with the necessary values to find their age.
+Because of this, the data is an approximation, rather than being exact.

 Despite these issues, it seems as though even our numerous methods of treatment aren't enough to capture all those who do need help with their addiction.
 Particularly if the best way to get someone to treatment is outside influence, perhaps we need more voices encouraging and taking the shame from needing help, rather than more options.